 I love having dental insurance now because I can take my children to the dentist every 6 months and for extras like sealants and the occasional filling without worrying about the cost.
 I looked over Guardian Dental’swebsite, and while they don’t offer plans in every area, they offer individual dental plans for a reasonable price which you can purchase at any time.
 For my family of 5, I could pay $132 a month for a PPO plan.
 When a cleaning costs $50 and X-rays cost $125, it comes out to be a good deal.
 Especially when more than just regular cleanings and exams are needed.
 Guardian offers great coverage on the more expensive dental procedures like fillings or root canals.
 And while we hope that we don’t need them, the truth is, sometimes we do.

-You’ll be happy to know that in the two years that we have been using my music trick to get Sophia to brush her teeth, she has had ZERO cavities.
+You’ll be happy to know that in the two years that we have been using my music trick to get her to brush her teeth, she has had ZERO cavities.
 The dentist has taken note of the improvement and now I feel like a good mom again whenever I leave his office.

 The next step is to figure out a way to get her to floss her teeth without throwing a tantrum.
 I’m open to any ideas!
 Baby steps, right?